royerlab/arbol/README.md

 ```

-And this is how it looks like in the end:
+And this is how it looks like:

 ![example](example.png)